vhuynen/Telegram-Lambda-AWS-Python/README.md

-# Send Telegram Message via Python Lambda AWS
+# Send Telegram Bot with Python and AWS Lambda

 This Lambda function allow to send an message through Telegram Bot API when it is triggered by Amazon SNS (Simple Notification Service).